ekedonald/Ansible-Automation-Project/README.md

 Ansible uses TCP port 22 by default which means it needs to `ssh` into target servers from `Jenkins-Ansible` Server.
 To achieve this, implement the concept of [ssh-agent](https://smallstep.com/blog/ssh-agent-explained/#:~:text=ssh%2Dagent%20is%20a%20key,you%20connect%20to%20a%20server.&text=It%20doesn't%20allow%20your%20private%20keys%20to%20be%20exported.).

-The following steps are taken to setup SSH agent and connect VS Code yo your `Jenkins-Ansible`:
+The following steps are taken to setup the ssh-agent and connect VS Code to your `Jenkins-Ansible`:

 1. On your VS Code terminal, run the following command to start up the `ssh-agent`: